peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `static EDecimal FromSingle​(float flt)`<br>
  Creates an arbitrary-precision decimal number from a 32-bit binary floating-point number.
+* `static EDecimal FromSingleBits​(int value)`<br>
+ Creates an arbitrary-precision decimal number from a 32-bit binary floating-point number encoded in the IEEE 754 binary32 format.
 * `static EDecimal FromString​(java.lang.String str)`<br>
  Creates an arbitrary-precision decimal number from a text string that represents a number.